dzchilds/stats-for-bio/README.md

 *  Change 'dependent' to 'response' throughout, AND use 'dependent' in the anova sections to hammer home the all models are lm's

-* Remove all references to 'non-parametric correlation' in the regression/correlation chapter, move Spearman's rho stuff to the non-parametric tests chapter (and rememebr to revise the exercises)